Ruelle's zeta function for non-Archimedean rational maps: Notification and Background

 Following \cite{hsia2025zeta}, we have the following definition:

-\begin{dfn} We say $f$ is {\em hyperbolic} if there are no singular points of $f$ in $J(f)$.
-We say $f$ is {\em subhyperbolic} if all singular points of $f$ which are in $J(f)$ has finite forward orbit. \end{dfn}
+\begin{dfn} We say $f$ is {\em hyperbolic} if there are no critical points of $f$ in $J(f)$.
+We say $f$ is {\em subhyperbolic} if all critical points of $f$ which are in $J(f)$ has finite forward orbit. \end{dfn}